 Autumn, as in spring, is the ideal time to fertilise your garden.
 Many plants, especially evergreens, put on most of their root growth in autumn.
 Warm soil and mild conditions with rain lead to a refreshing burst of growth on most evergreen plants.
 It is a time when soil nutrient levels make a big difference to your plants.
 Soil improvement is the best way to ensure that you get the best out of your plants.
 Feed your soil rather than the plants alone.
 Improved soil structure leads to healthier, more drought-tolerant and disease-resistant gardens.

 BAAG stocks organic composts, mulches and fertilisers in bulk as well as pre-bagged.
 Check out our range of bulk soils and composts here.

 Lift Gladiolus, Liliums and Dahlias after they have finished blooming and the foliage has yellowed off.

-Citrus trees need some feeding twice a year.
-Leafminer has also been bad this year – watch out for it on that soft new growth and simply prune off.
+Citrus trees need feeding twice a year.
+Leafminer has not been bad this year – but if you do find it, simply prune off.
 See our fact sheet on citrus leafminer for extra information.